microsoftoven/countdown-test-app/README.md

 [ ] close modal on state change for deadline success?
 [ ] move UI actions into UI state like modal and notifications [ ] modal transition
+[ ] what do I do with past deadlines? maybe show a checkmark or something, or click a button to view past deadlines [ ] handle errors

 IF TIME
 [ ] shorturl